 If you have a soundbar in front of you, for example, you should have panels behind you at the back of the room.
 Side speakers that are aimed diagonally toward your seat should also have panels opposite them, wherever their sound waves would strike the walls.
 Panels placed correctly will result in an improved audio experience.

 So far, we have discussed the walls, but while your walls may reflect sound by being mostly bare, your ceiling is likely to be completely bare.
 Is it advisable to mount acoustic panels on the ceiling?
 Because it is completely bare, your ceiling may actually be even worse than the walls when it comes to reflecting sound.
 At least your walls will be partially blocked by furniture.

-You can certainly place acoustic panels on your ceiling, which can further enhance the effect of cancelling out unwanted sound.
+You can certainly place acoustic panels on your ceiling, which can further enhance the effect of canceling out unwanted sound.
 You may need to work out a plan for their installation, however, if lighting poses an issue or you have a projector.
 Use the same mirror method to find the direct line from the speaker so that you know where to mount your panels.

 As for the actual mounting of the panels, to get proper results you will need to drill into the joists behind the ceiling with screw eyelets.
 Your panels can then be attached to the eyelets using zip-ties, which will improve their performance by leaving a small gap (about 2.5 cm or 1 inch) between the panel and the ceiling.